 - 1 cup (85g) old-fashioned whole rolled oats

 - Preheat oven to 350°F (177°C).
 Lightly grease a 9×13 inch baking pan.

 - Mix all of the filling ingredients together in a large bowl, then spread into the baking pan.

 - Make the topping: Whisk the flour, brown sugar, and cinnamon together in a medium bowl.
 Cut in the butter using a pastry cutter or fork until the mixture becomes super crumbly.
 Stir in the oats.
 Sprinkle over filling.

 - Bake for 40-45 minutes or until the topping is golden brown and the fruit juices are bubbling around the edges.
 Remove from the oven, place on a wire rack, and allow to cool for at least 5 minutes before serving.
 Serve warm, room temperature, or cold.

 - Cover leftovers and store in the refrigerator for up to 5 days.

 - Make Ahead & Freezing Instructions: Baked and cooled crisp freezes well for up to 3 months.
 Thaw overnight in the refrigerator, then bake (covered) in a 350°F (177°C) for 30 minutes or until heated through.
 You can prepare the crisp through step 3, then cover and refrigerate for up to 1 day before baking.
 You can also freeze the unbaked crisp for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 4.
 Bake time will be a little longer since the crisp will be cold.

-- Oats: Whole oats are best, but you can use quick oats if you need to.
+- Oats: Whole oats are best, but you can use quick oats if that’s all you have.
 The crumble topping will just be a little more powdery.
-(Don’t be tempted to reduce the flour, though– the topping may turn out greasy.)
+(Don’t be tempted to reduce the flour, though—the topping may turn out greasy.)
 Use a 1:1 swap from whole oats to quick oats.